Information causality as a tool for bounding the set of quantum correlations: Derivation of the information causality statement in the case of noisy communication channel

 Using the above properties of $I(\cdot \;;\cdot\vert \cdot)$, we now derive the IC statement.
-We recall that in the IC protocol, Alice receives dits $a_0,\dots, a_{n-1}$ and can send a message $x$ to Bob whose goal is to guess an input dit of Alice, which corresponds to the value of $b$.
+We recall that in the IC protocol, Alice receives $n$ mutually independent $d$-outcome random variables (dits) $a_0,\dots, a_{n-1}$ and can send a message $x$ to Bob whose goal is to guess an input dit of Alice, which corresponds to the value of $b$.
 The derivation of Eq.~\eqref{eq:ic_statement} consists of finding an upper and a lower bound on the quantity $I(a_0,\dots, a_{n-1};x',\mathrm{B})$.
 We start with a lower bound,

 where we used the chain rule in Eq.~\eqref{eq:ic_der_1a}.
 In Eq.~\eqref{eq:ic_der_1b} since $\{a_i\}_i$ are mutually independent, the third term vanishes.
 Finally, going from Eq.~\eqref{eq:ic_der_1b} to Eq.~\eqref{eq:ic_der_1c} we use the chain rule and non-negativity of $ I(a_0;a_1,\dots, a_{n-1},x',\mathrm{B})$.